AdobeDocs/commerce-extensibility/src/pages/webhooks/testing.md

     </method>
 ```

-Or to specify path to the SSL certificate:
+Or, to specify the path to the SSL certificate:

 ```xml
     <method name="observer.checkout_cart_product_add_before" type="before">